Advanced-Computer-Lab-2022/Comrades/README.md

 # Project Title

-Comarades is a online Learning Website where you can subscribe to many Intresting Courses and learn so much under Supervision of the Best Instructors.
+Comarades is a online Learning Website where you can subscribe to many Interesting Courses and learn so much under Supervision of the Best Instructors.

 ## Authors